Engineered Sustainability – resource efficient production with digital printing solutions

-Digital printing operates with a physical printing plate, the packaging design and artwork is sent directly from the computer system to the printing machine.
+Digital printing operates without a physical printing plate, the packaging design and artwork is sent directly from the computer system to the printing machine.
 There are no energy intense heating-up periods, and also no ink waste.
 Most of all, production is consistent from the very first to the last copy.
 Run waste, so common in conventional systems, does virtually not exist in digital production.
 Without plate wear coming into play, color is consistent throughout production, and color match for reruns is a given.

 With print results predictable from first to last copy, surplus production can be avoided.
 Digital printing has a consistent linear cost structure, eliminating the need to run extra cans for inventory.
 Re-runs are easily achieved by print-on-demand, which helps to reduce material consumption significantly.
 In conventional production, on average, 5% of containers produced never get filled.
 With digital printing, production can be managed to the exact quantity needed.